Troubleshooting

 • Node and pnpm versions

-Before sharing logs, redact tokens, auth files, and private local paths.
+Before sharing logs, redact tokens, auth headers, provider keys, private repository names when needed, and private local paths.

 See also